jezzsantos/ServiceStack.Webhooks/README.md

 If you deploy your web service to Microsoft Azure, you may want to use Azure storage Tables and Queues etc. to implement the various components of the webhooks.

-Subscriptions can simply be stored in Azure table storage, and Events can be queued in a Azure Queue, and then relayed by a WorkerRole to subscribers.
+For example, 'subscriptions' can be stored in Azure Table Storage, 'events' can be queued in a Azure Queue Storage, and then 'events' can be relayed by a WorkerRole to subscribers.

 ![](https://raw.githubusercontent.com/jezzsantos/ServiceStack.Webhooks/master/docs/images/Webhooks.Azure.PNG)